Android-for-Python/Android-for-Python-Users/README.md

 `[DEBUG]:          General error during semantic analysis: Unsupported class file major version 62 `

 Version 62 Is Java 18.
-Error is probably due to added some jar built with Java 18.
+Error is probably due to an added jar built with Java 18.
 This is not going to work.

 Don't try updating your Java to 18 you will break gradle.